forward-motion/commentbox.io/docs/DASHBOARD.md

 You or your moderators can block users either in the dashboard or within the plugin.
 You can block a user forever, or choose a specific length of time to block them.
 This will display their blocked status in the plugin, and prevent them from commenting for the duration of the block.

+If you have subscribed to the Moderation Plus add-on, you can also "shadow" block users.
+The option to do so will appear in the same blocking modal, as the question "Should they be aware that they are blocked?".
+Selecting "No" means that this user will still be able to make comments, but no other users (including moderators) will see these comments.
+Note that this does not apply to comments made before blocking the user.

 ### Changing Payment Method

 You may change your credit card details either from the Account modal, or in a project's setup page.
 Note that there can only be one payment method established for a user, which is applied to all projects created by that user, so setting a new payment method applies to all existing projects as well.